-Image: Uwase and Uwimana – Jean Bizimana/Hope and Homes for Children
+Image: Uwase with her new mum Uwimana and dad Gatete – Jean Bizimana/Hope and Homes for Children

 Uwase was abandoned on the streets of Rwanda’s capital, Kigali, when she was only 10 months old.
 She was found by the police, and when they couldn’t trace her parents, they took her to an orphanage.